onezeroone-dev/OZO-AD-Windows-Enable-BitLocker/README.md

 ## Logging
 Messages are written to the Windows Event Viewer _One Zero One_ provider.
 When this provider is not available, messages are written to the _Microsoft-Windows-PowerShell_ provider with Event ID 4100.

+## Acknowledgements
+Special thanks to my employer, [Sonic Healthcare USA](https://sonichealthcareusa.com), who supports the growth of my PowerShell skillset and enables me to contribute portions of my work product to the PowerShell community.